 VCCIS SIG - Business Meeting & Scientific PresentationVCCIS SIG

 Join VCCIS for an evening of presentations over dinner and drinks.
-We have organized a wonderful interactive Special Interest Group meeting at the ACVIM Forum conference in Minneapolis, Minnesota.
+We have organized a wonderful interactive Special Interest Group meeting at the ACVIM Forum conference in Lexington, Kentucky.
 Please contact us at info@vccis.org if you have trouble logging in.

 Parking